ooDIAX/Discord-Guessing-BOT/README.md

 # ***DISCORD GUESSING GAME***

-Welcome to the Discord Guessing Game Bot!
+Welcome to the Discord Guessing Game Bot!!

 ### **How to setup**